fangyibkk/.bash_profile/README.md

 ```
 find ./ \( -path "./node_modules" -or -path ./.git -or -path ./build \) -prune -false -or -type f -regex ".*.\(jpe?g\|png\|svg\)" -exec cp {} ../mysites-assets \;
 ```
+the `false` command prevents exiting when `-or` operator find some truthy value.
+This only occurs in some system.

 ## disk space
 `du` will print in `kb`.
 The option `-h` is human-readable and `-b` force it to be bytes. \